WordPress/gutenberg/packages/README.md

 # Managing Packages

-This repository uses [lerna] to manage WordPress modules and publish them as packages to [npm].
+This repository consists of JavaScript packages used in Gutenberg and uses [lerna] to manage WordPress modules and publish them as packages to [npm].

 ## Creating a New Package